By Paul Culp, MA (Oxon.), CFT, GCDF, CCSP

 Dressing with good scents

-The cardinal rule here is to avoid wearing anything juvenile, sloppy, or distracting.
+The cardinal rule for the college interview is to avoid wearing anything juvenile, sloppy, or distracting.
 For most colleges, business casual is appropriate, but if you’re uncertain about any particular outfit or item, err on the side of business, not on the side of casual.

 Male candidates should at the very least wear slacks or chinos with a dress shirt, preferably long-sleeve.
 Adding a tie or blazer or both would be helpful.
 A blazer with open-collar shirt is a more mature, polished look than a shirt and tie with no blazer.
 Make sure your shoes are clean and well-polished–that includes the edges of the soles and heels–and that everything you wear fits well and is well-pressed.
 If you have facial hair, see that it’s neat and well-kept.
 You might need to ask someone you can really count on for an honest opinion whether that facial hair is ready for prime time; sometimes, when we’re young, our ambitions exceed our capacities in this very personal area.